-Kefir is a probiotic drink which is well known for its various health benefits.
-The healing qualities of kefir have been known since the ancient times.
+Kefir is a probiotic drink known for its various health benefits.
+The healing qualities of kefir have been known since ancient times.
 It is a traditional health drink that is recommended to everyone.
 Many people prepare kefir at home.
-The trick with making kefir at home is using the proper starter culture.
-The starter culture is nothing but the kefir grains which are a combination of acetic acid bacteria, lactic acid microorganisms and some beneficial yeast that work in a symbiotic relationship with each other.
-The metabolic product that results due to the fermentation of these organisms is responsible for the probiotic quality of the kefir.
+The trick to making kefir at home is using the proper starter culture.
+The starter culture is nothing but the kefir grains, which combine acetic acid bacteria, lactic acid microorganisms, and some beneficial yeast that work in a symbiotic relationship with each other.
+The metabolic product that results from the fermentation of these organisms is responsible for the probiotic quality of the kefir.

-The probiotic organisms that are found in kefir live inside the intestine of human beings and protect the body from several harmful pathogens.
-In this way, the body is detoxified and the immune system is strengthened.
+The probiotic organisms found in kefir live inside the intestine of human beings and protect the body from several harmful pathogens.
+This way, the body is detoxified, strengthening the immune system.

 The ingredients of the starter culture:

 The organisms that constitute the starter culture are Lactococcus species, Lactobacillus species, Saccharomyces species, and Candida species.

 Storing the starter culture: